 Arithmetic Logic Unit

 A display screen is also an output unit as it displays the generated result, but it also displays the input provided to the system.
-That’s why the display screen is termed as the ‘I/O unit’ because of its dual function.
+That’s why the display screen is termed the ‘I/O unit’ because of its dual function.

 In this way, the functional units of computers cooperate to generate useful output.
-We have discussed each of the functional units of the computer in brief and understood their functional behaviour.